Signatures: The foundations of modern end-to-end encryption

 - For web-based services, HTTPS content can be intercepted and/or modified due to hacked or malicious Certificate Authorities (CAs) and a script can be injected to exfiltrate keys or messages.

 - Anybody can take a screenshot or even a picture of the screen.

 With E2EE we have to trust fewer third-parties, but at the end of the day, we still have to trust devices manufacturers, app developers, and a few others.
 This is where Open Source comes into play to bring transparency and accountability about what runs on our devices.

 Want to see what it looks like in code?
-Get my course Black Hat Rust where we build our own end-to-end encrypted protocol to secure the communication of a Remote Access Tool.
+Get my book Black Hat Rust where we build our own end-to-end encrypted protocol to secure the communication of a Remote Access Tool.